DOJ Sues Maine, Oregon Over Voter Registration Lists

 Over the past several months, the DOJ’s Civil Rights Division has sent requests for voter registration-related information to at least 24 states, including requesting a complete list of all registered voters from at least 22 states.

-In the lawsuit, the DOJ accused the two states and their secretaries of state of violating the NVRA, the Help America Vote Act, and the Civil Rights Act of 1960 in their refusal to share information regarding election oversight.
+In the lawsuit, the DOJ accused the states and their secretaries of state of violating the NVRA, the Help America Vote Act (HAVA), and the Civil Rights Act of 1960 (CRA) in their refusal to share information regarding election oversight.

 Bellows, a Democrat, criticized the legal action.